-- · Alligator harvest permit, temporary alligator harvest tag, alligator hunting license, hunting license and WMA license (if applicable). - · Written permission from landowner if hunting on private land. - Boat and required equipment such as functioning running lights and life jackets.
-Please note that WRD encourages all hunters to wear a life jacket while participating). - · Lighting equipment.
-A light may be used. - · Preferred capture equipment: snare, gig, harpoon or arrow. - · Restraint equipment: snare for neck and snare for snout. - · Preferred dispatch equipment: handgun or bangstick. - · Knife to cut into alligator's tail to insert the temporary alligator harvest tag. - · Preferred cooling method. - · Processing plans.
+- · Written permission from landowner if hunting on private land. - Boat and required equipment such as functioning running lights and life jackets.
+Please note that WRD encourages all passengers on a watercraft to wear a life jacket. - · Lighting equipment.
+A light may be used. - · Preferred capture equipment: snare, gig, harpoon or arrow. - · Restraint equipment: snare for neck and snare for snout. - · Preferred dispatch equipment: handgun or bangstick. - · Preferred cooling method. - · Processing plans.